pytorch/serve/examples/pt2/README.md

 PyTorch 2.0 brings more compiler options to PyTorch, for you that should mean better perf either in the form of lower latency or lower memory consumption.
 Integrating PyTorch 2.0 is fairly trivial but for now the support will be experimental until the official release and while we are relying on the nightly builds.

+We strongly recommend you leverage newer hardware so for GPUs that would be an Ampere architecture.
+You'll get even more benefits from using server GPU deployments like A10G and A100 vs consumer cards.
+But you should expect to see some speedups for any Volta or Ampere architecture.

 ## Get started

 Install torchserve with nightly torch binaries